Essogbe/Zangbeto/README.md

  Future versions of this project aim to support both website and API monitoring, including health-check mechanisms for REST APIs.

+## Alternatives

+Yeah, there are plenty of alternatives out there.
+For medium to large teams, robust monitoring and alerting tools like **[Grafana](https://github.com/grafana/grafana)**, **[Prometheus](https://github.com/prometheus/prometheus)**, and others are already widely used—and they do their job very well.

+This project is not meant to be a drop-in replacement for those tools (just look at how small it is, haha).
+Instead, it’s a lightweight solution I built to quickly check if my websites are down, even quietly in the background.

+That said, I’m always open to better suggestions and contributions.

 ## 📝 Roadmap (v2+)